Standard-Learning-Content/LearnerRecordReactApp/readme.md

 4. AddPlayers.js - Each learner inputs their name.
 Using the name, MQL gathers the Learning Record and questions for each player
 5. Main.js - The Brain of the Opperation.
 Creates the levels and question for the currently player

+# How to Run
+1. Install all the dependacies `yarn install`
+2.

 # How to build
 1. Install all the dependacies `yarn install`
 2. Android - `eas build -p android`